 The electronic hardware you choose to install throughout your smart building needs to effectively integrate and feedback into your existing platforms so that you can experience the long term benefits of making such an investment.
 True Occupancy sensors collect and store data in a cloud platform that allows different stakeholders to view and analyse this information remotely or whilst on-site.

 As the necessity for automation accelerates in the smart building realm, you'll want technologies that can scale with your growing requirements.
 True Occupancy offers seamless integration through APIs, enabling more efficiencies and benefits to accommodate the changing needs of your building and its occupants.

-The real value in installing occupancy sensors is the data you can collect and analyse to help you make more practical and ROI based decisions.
+The real value in installing occupancy detection sensors is the data you can collect and analyse to help you make more practical and ROI based decisions.